hisachin/portfolio/README.md

 <h1 align="center">Welcome to static developer portfolio 👋</h1>

-## Software Developer Portfolio Template built with bootstrap that helps you showcase your experience, skills and projects.
+## Software Developer Portfolio Template built with tailwind css that helps you showcase your experience, skills and projects.

 ## To view a live example, **[click here](https://hisachin.github.io/portfolio/)**.